Does My Dirt Floor Crawl Space Need a Vapor Barrier?

 Without a vapor barrier, the moisture that comes in through the soil can lead to electrical shorts, which is a fire hazard.
 That water can also cause your plumbing to rust and eventually break over time.

+This is why a moisture barrier under the house is so important, as it can help prevent that damage and possible hazards.
 Installing a vapor barrier in your crawl space will keep the area dry and healthy.

 Crawl Space Vapor Barrier Installation

 A vapor barrier is part of a moisture control strategy when it comes to your home, and specifically to the crawl space.